mariiviita/1.tund/README.md

 Jah, on küll.

-Minu koera nimi on Pitsu.
+Minu koera nimi on Pitsu!